fbpx

 February 17, 2025 Open

-Applying as early as possible is the best thing you can do to increase your chances of being accepted for this very competitive teaching opportunity in South Korea.
+The best thing you can do to increase your chances of being accepted for this very competitive teaching opportunity in South Korea is to apply early.
 By focusing on each stage of the application and getting TEFL certified by a reputable program you are on your way to living and working in South Korea!

 Photo provided by Jennifer Meunier who taught in Daegu.